“Non-Technical jobs in the blockchain industry get paid an extra 10% more than their non-blockchain counterparts”

 What Are The Most Popular Non-tech Roles In Blockchain?

 From the data, we can infer that Operation is the most sought after job role area.
-Design / Product is in the second position, Business, Sales, Management, and Content right after each other respectively.
+Design / Product is in the second position, with Business, Sales, Management, and Content right after each other respectively.
 The current lack of talent in blockchain managerial positions makes these roles in demand.

 What Employers Are Looking For In A Non-Engineering Employee?